lander0s/ping-tunnel/README.md

     "network_interface" : "eth0",
 }
 ```
-Replace the field *network_interface* with the interface you want the proxy to listen for pings.
+Replace the field *network_interface* with the interface you want your server to listen for pings.
 In the same folder run the program ```./ping-tunnel``` (you need to run it as root/administrator)

 #### Client: